top of page

 SL & TP

 The strategy does not use typical stop loss and take profit levels, although there are no obstacles to implementing them.
 According to our tests, for most ETF/stock strategies, these settings worsen results.
-Instead, the strategy has one exit signal or additional safety exit after X bars (time-based stop loss).
+Instead, the strategy has one exit signal or an additional safety exit after X bars (time-based stop loss).
 Diversification within the portfolio of various strategies serves as protection against the strong impact of a potential price change in a single stock on the entire portfolio.

 Visit the stop loss order page.